ganeti/ganeti/doc/cluster-merge.rst

 ``--watcher-pause-period``
   Define the period of time in seconds the watcher shall be disabled, default is 1800 seconds (30 minutes).
+``--groups``
+  This option controls how ``cluster-merge`` handles duplicate node group names on the merging clusters.
+If ``merge`` is specified then all node groups with the same name will be merged into one.
+If ``rename`` is specified, then conflicting node groups on the remove clusters will have their cluster name appended to the group name.
+If this option is not speicifed, then ``cluster-merge`` will refuse to continue if it finds conflicting group names, otherwise it will proceed as normal.

 Rollback